ParkaviRavi13/Customer-Churn-Analysis/README.md

 The data for this project is a CSV file containing the following columns:

 **Column Description:**
-  customer_id = Unique identifier for each customer credit_score = Credit score of the customer country = Country of the customer gender = Gender of the customer
+  customer_id = Unique identifier for each customer. credit_score = Credit score of the customer country = Country of the customer gender = Gender of the customer